ayashrath/analyze-whatsapp-chat/README.md

     3. Type in the command prompt or Powershell - `pyinstaller --noconfirm --onefile --console --clean whatsapp-analyse-full`.
     4. Then, the .exe file should be in the dist folder in the directory where you ran the above command.

-## Features to add / Bugs to solve

-### Please do report any bugs you encounter which are not in the list below:
+## Project To-Do List

-- New flags
+- New features to be added
-  - Poll data analysis - Shows details of polls that were present in the group
+  - Poll data analysis (new flag): Shows details of polls that were present in the group
-  - Graphical analysis - Gives graphical analysis of appropriate areas
+  - Graphical analysis (new flag): Gives graphical analysis of appropriate areas
-  - Date and time analysis - Makes use of the date and time data available
+  - Date and time analysis (new flag): Makes use of the date and time data available
-  - Full analysis report return - Generates a full report in a single file for sharing purposes
+  - Full analysis report (new flag): Generates a full report in a single file for sharing purposes
-- Emoji count: Gives a count of emojis in default and total flags
+  - Emoji count (in default and total flag): Gives a count of emojis
-- Better data and scripts for testing - currently, there is no proper way for the program to get tested for validity
+- Testing
+  - New data for testing if everything works properly and validating changes
+  - Scripts to do the testing
+- iOS exports
-- iOS export identifies the type of media - so changes to the iOS analysis.
+  - in iOS exports the type of media can be identified, so type of media data needs to be added in the case of iOS exports
-- Improve build.py
-  - Remove inline comments (as the program is already removing other types of comments, so these should also get removed for uniformity)
-  - Remove type hints (as some of its features only work in later versions, so some older versions can't execute the final script)
-- Improve the quality of the GIF used.
+- Improve showcase GIF's quality